Dhruvmehta1311/latest-news/readme.md

 3. Explore different categories and try out the search functionality!

+**Note**: Due to restrictions imposed by the News API, this website will only work on a local server (localhost) and won't function properly when deployed to any other server.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to open a pull request.
 Please make sure to follow the existing code style and conventions.